The Inverse Problem for Single Trajectories of Rough Differential Equations: Numerical Algorithms

 \section{Numerical Algorithms}

+For the remainder of the paper, we focus on the case where the nested dyadic piecewise linear interpolations of $X$ driving \eqref{eq:main} converge and we assume that $T$ is fixed, $m=d$ and $f$ satisfies assumptions \eqref{eq: f assumptions}.
+Then, we know from theorem \ref{thm: pwl convergece} that the solution to the discrete inverse problem for $\delta$ sufficiently small will be close to a solution of the continuous inverse problem.

-For the remaining paper, we will assume $m=d$ and existence and uniqueness of the solution to $\eqref{eq:c}$ for every $k=1,\dots,N$, which is equivalent to the existence and uniqueness of the solution to the inverse problem stated in definition \ref{def:inverse problem}.
-When the solution $c$ to \eqref{eq:c} has an exact closed-form expression, then this will correspond to a piecewise linear path that solves the inverse problem.
-However, in most cases, an analytic solution doesn't exist and we need to resort to numerical approximations.
-Note that, while connected, our goal is not to solve \eqref{eq:c} but to construct the piecewise linear path $\hat{X}$.
-So, if $\hat{X}(n)$ is an approximation of $\hat{X}$ corresponding to constants ${\bf c}(n) = \left(c(n)_k \right)_{k=1}^N$, we define the total error of the approximation as the $L_\infty$-distance between $\hat{X}$ and $\hat{X}(n)$, i.e.
+When solutions ${c}^\delta$ to \eqref{eq:c} have an exact closed-form expression, we are able to construct solutions to the discrete inverse problem exactly.
+However, in most cases, an analytic solution does not exist, and we need to resort to numerical approximations.
+Note that, while connected to solving \eqref{eq:c}, our goal is to construct a piecewise linear path $\hat{X}^\delta$ corresponding to observations ${y}_{{\mathcal D}_{\delta}}$, for $N_{\delta}\delta = T$, that solves the discrete inverse problem of definition \ref{def: pwl discrete inverse problem}.
+In this section, we discuss iterative algorithms for constructing numerical approximations $\hat{X}^\delta(n)$ of $\hat{X}^\delta$.
+We denote by ${c}^\delta(n) = \left(c^\delta(n)_k \right)_{k=0}^{N_\delta}$ the gradients of $\hat{X}^\delta(n)$.
+We define the total error of the numerical approximation as the $p$-variation distance between $\hat{X}^\delta(n)$ and the set of all possible solutions to the discrete inverse problem, denoted by ${\mathcal I}^{-1}_\delta({y})$: